ghiscoding/slickgrid-universal/README.md

 ### Frameworks using this monorepo
   - [Aurelia-Slickgrid](https://github.com/ghiscoding/aurelia-slickgrid) `3.x` now uses Slickgrid-Universal
   - [Angular-Slickgrid](https://github.com/ghiscoding/Angular-Slickgrid) `3.x` now uses Slickgrid-Universal
-  - [Vanilla bundle](https://github.com/ghiscoding/slickgrid-universal/tree/master/packages/vanilla-bundle) if you want to use it with plain JavaScript or TypeScript without targeting any framework.
+  - [Vanilla bundle](https://github.com/ghiscoding/slickgrid-universal/tree/master/packages/vanilla-bundle) is to use it with plain JavaScript or TypeScript without targeting any particular framework.

 The Vanilla Implementation (not associated to any framework) is built with [WebPack](https://webpack.js.org/) and is also used to test all the UI functionalities [Cypress](https://www.cypress.io/) (E2E tests).
 This [Vanilla bundle](https://github.com/ghiscoding/slickgrid-universal/tree/master/packages/vanilla-bundle) package is also what we use in our SalesForce implementation (with Lightning Web Component), hence the creation of this monorepo library.